NeerajBhandari007/Shop-Ease/README.md

-Creating a README file for your GitHub repository is an important step in providing information about your project to potential users and contributors.
-Below is a template you can use as a starting point for your ShopEase project's README:

----

 # ShopEase - Full-Stack MERN E-commerce Application

 ShopEase is a full-stack e-commerce web application built using the MERN stack (MongoDB, Express, React, Node.js).
 It provides a comprehensive platform for online shopping with features like user authentication and Stripe payment integration.
 ShopEase allows efficient order management and offers a personalized shopping experience.